H-1B FAQs for Startups

 - There is a lottery system in place–only 85,000 H-1B petitions are issued each year; and

-- Transfers – If you’ve found the perfect candidate who is already a H-1B visa holder, they can change employers under a process called the H-1B transfer.
+- Transfers – If you’ve found the perfect candidate who already has H-1B status, they can change employers under a process called the H-1B transfer.
 It takes about 2 weeks to compile and submit a petition to US Citizenship and Immigration Services (USCIS), and your hire can begin working on your team as soon as USCIS issues a notice confirming that they have received the H-1B petition.

 Often referred to as H-1B ‘Cap,’ the H-1B lottery applies to new H-1B visas.
-In order to address the high demand (around 250,000 people apply each year!), USCIS has implemented a lottery.
-However, there are important changes coming to the 2021 lottery, so stay tuned for an announcement.
-You can be sure we’ll cover the details right here on our blog, so check back for updates!
+In order to address the high demand (around 250,000 people apply each year!), USCIS has implemented a lottery system to randomly select recipients.

 If the lottery is for ‘New’ H-1B visas, are there H-1Bs that are exempt from the lottery process?